-McDaniel has started 11 games and is the team's leading receiver with 42 catches for 627 yards and four touchdowns.
-He's added one carry for three yards.
-He has also returned seven punts for 52 yards and one kickoff for 22 yards.
+McDaniel started 12 games and was the team's leading receiver with 54 catches for 792 yards and four touchdowns.
+He added one carry for three yards.
+He also returned seven punts for 52 yards and one kickoff for 22 yards.
 He was placed on the six-game injury list prior to Game 12 after breaking his arm on Sept.
 13 and returned to the lineup for the final regular season game.
 He was named CFL offensive player of the week for his 12-catch, 165-yard comeback performance in the last game of the regular season.
 McDaniel also started the Western Final and had two catches for 58 yards including a 46-yard touchdown.
 He also started the Grey Cup where he hauled in seven catches for 61 yards.

 (Calgary) McDaniel started all 18 games and was the team's leading receiver and fourth in the league with 76 catches for 1,047 yards and eight touchdowns and five carries for 42 yards and touchdown.
 He had his best games of the season on Aug.
 23 in Toronto when he hauled in seven passes for 106 yards and a touchdown and on Oct.
 5 against Winnipeg when he had five catches for 123 yards and a touchdown.
 He surpassed the 1,000-yard receiving mark for the first time in his career on Oct.
 26 against the Riders.
 He has also returned four punts for 44 yards.
 He was hurt in the last regular season game and was on the injured list for the Western Final.
 McDaniel was named a West Division all-star and CFL all-star.